shubhamkumar1021/apport-frontend-assignment/README.md

 Change into the project directory. cd <project-directory>

-Run the following command to install the required dependencies: npm install
+Run the npm install command to install the required dependencies